jjvanzon/JJs-Reference-Architecture/api.md

 ### JJ.Framework

-`JJ.Framework` are nuts, bolts and screws for software development.
-There were things missing in [`.NET`](https://dotnet.microsoft.com/), so we programmed it ourselves.
+[`JJ.Framework`](https://www.nuget.org/profiles/jjvanzon) are nuts, bolts and screws for software development.
+There were things missing in [`.NET`](https://dotnet.microsoft.com/), so we programmed our own.
 These extensions to [`.NET`](https://dotnet.microsoft.com/) are compact and reusable.
 They can be found on [NuGet](https://www.nuget.org/profiles/jjvanzon).
 The lesser-tested ones on [JJs-Pre-Release-Package-Feed](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed).
 You can read more information of it in the [GitHub](https://github.com/jjvanzon/JJ.Framework) repository.

-They were made in the spirit of in-house developing small extensions and hiding platform-specific details behind generalize interfaces.
+They were made in the spirit of in-house developing small extensions and hiding platform-specific details behind [generalized interfaces](layers.md#loosely-coupled).
 They are sort part of the [software architecture](index.md) described here.

 ### Configuration